uwescience/brainhack-global-2017-03/index.md

 No!
 Even if you don't have a project in mind, you should come and join forces with others.
-One of the goals of the event is to meet other members of the neuroscience and data science communities on UW campus and in Seattle.
+One of the goals of the event is to meet other members of the neuroscience and data science communities on the UW campus and in Seattle.

+### Do I need a computer?

+Yes - if you have a laptop computer, please bring it with you.
+If you do not have a computer, please let [Ariel](http://arokem.org) (email address within) know in advance.

+### Can I help?

+If you want to teach a tutorial about some topic, or you are interested in giving a short talk about your research, we would welcome that.
+If we have enough interest in presenting, we will organize a data-blitz on Saturday afternoon (short, 1-slide, 5-minute presentations).

 ### Is it fun?

-Why would we otherwise do it?
+Yes!
+Of course it is.

 ### Sponsors